Insertion Sort in Clojure

-The next sorting algorithm I have decided to explore is the Insertion-sort.
-This sorting technique can be completed in-place, however, using Clojure we will instead be using a reduce to accumulate the final sorted collection.
-Each element is iteratively inserted into a ‘new’ collection which maintains a sorted invariant as shown in the implementation documented below.
+The next sorting algorithm I have decided to explore is the Insertion Sort.
+This sorting technique can be completed in-place.
+However, using Clojure, we will instead use reduce to accumulate the final sorted collection.
+Each element is iteratively inserted into a ’new’ collection, which maintains a sorted invariant, as shown in the implementation documented below.

 (defn insertion-sort [xs]